Mike29112001/Rijbewijshouders/README.md

-# Rijbewijshouders en slagingspercentages CBR (2024)
+# Driving license holders and CBR pass rates (2024)
-In deze Notebook analyseren we het aantal rijbewijshouders in Nederland over de afgelopen 10 jaar (2014-2024), verdeeld over verschillende voertuigcategorieën.
-De data is afkomstig van het CBR (Centraal Bureau Rijvaardigheidsbewijzen).
+In this Notebook we analyze the number of driving license holders in the Netherlands over the past 10 years (2014-2024), divided over different vehicle categories.
+The data comes from the CBR (Central Bureau for Driving Licenses).

-Daarnaast vergelijken we de slaagpercentages van de verschillende praktijkexamenlocaties van het CBR.
-Hierbij onderzoeken we welke locaties als moeilijk, gemiddeld of relatief eenvoudig worden beschouwd op basis van de behaalde resultaten.
+In addition, we compare the pass rates of the various practical exam locations of the CBR.
+We investigate which locations are considered difficult, average or relatively easy based on the results achieved.

-Deze analyses geven inzicht in trends en regionale verschillen in rijvaardigheid en examenresultaten.
+These analyses provide insight into trends and regional differences in driving skills and exam results.